JavierManriqueCW/wayback/README.md

 </table>

 ## 📜 License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is licensed under the GLT License.
+[Check this](https://github.com/JavierManriqueCW/wayback#GPL-3.0-1-ov-file) for more information.

 ## 📞 Contact
 If you have any questions or want to contribute, feel free to open an issue or submit a pull request.
 You can also reach out via [LinkedIn](https://www.linkedin.com/in/javier-m-a54839173).